-Shaved fennel salad with grilled apricots & Marcona almonds Elegant, healthy, and massively flavorful.
+Shaved fennel salad with grilled apricots and Marcona almonds Elegant, healthy, and massively flavorful.
 A great summer salad!

 A taste of summer sunshine in every bite